RobertRostohar/EW24_MW_Examples/README.md

 >Each example has two projects: Boot (Boot loader) and Application (actual application).

->Flashing (`Run`): Separately flash Boot and Application projects (select single project as active context at a time before flashing).

 >Examples do not yet support the STM32CubeMX code generator integration.